THE BIRDS – 1963 – Universal Pictures – ★★★★

 Melanie leaves the Brenner house and returns to Susan’s, where she is staying the night in the spare room.
 Here begins a fascinating scene.
 Melanie and Susan have a long conversation, talking about Mitch, and more specifically, about his mother Lydia.
 Hitch would normally shoot a scene like this in a two shot; here, he keeps them across the room, diametrically opposed visually as they are emotionally.
 He cuts back and forth, from one to the other, not allowing them to share the frame until Mitch calls on the phone.
 When Melanie speaks to him, we get this wonderful image.

 Once again, a single image that tells the entire story.
-Even though they the screen, they couldn’t be farther apart.
-And then, they hear a loud noise at the door.
-It is a bird, who hit the door and fell dead on the porch.
+Even though they share the screen, they couldn’t be farther apart.
+And then they hear a loud noise at the door.
+It is a bird, that hit the door and fell dead on the porch.
 Finally, the two women are brought together in unison.

 We have now had our third hint of menace from the birds.
 And also a foreshadowing; it is the terror of the bird attacks that will unite these two women.

 The next day is Cathy’s birthday.
 Mitch and Melanie have a quiet scene together, drawing them closer.
 This is followed by the first concerted attack of the birds on the children at the party.
 Nobody is seriously injured, but certainly everyone is shaken up.
 Later that evening, a swarm of finches flies down the chimney and swarms the Brenner living room.

 Hitchcock the improviser: Here we will hear from Hitchcock, about how he changed the next scene in the movie on the day of shooting.